bbatsov/prelude/docs/modules/ruby.md

 Emacs comes with Ruby programming support through the built-in `ruby-mode`.
-Whenever you are editing Ruby code run `C-h m` to look at the Python mode key bindings.
+Whenever you are editing Ruby code run `C-h m` to look at the Ruby mode key bindings.
 Alternatively look at the menu bar entries under Ruby.
 To toggle the menu bar press `F12`.

 Prelude enables `CamelCase` aware editing in Ruby code (via `subword-mode`).